It’s been nearly twenty years since Facebook was created and changed the nature of social media forever.

 BONUS: What about the best times to post?

 Great question!
-Luckily, we’ve done extensive research into this subject at Rival IQ and there are a few general takeaways you should consider:
+Luckily, we’ve done extensive research into this subject at Rival IQ and there are a few general takeaways you should consider for Facebook:

 - Move away from lunchtime: Much like on Instagram, weekday mornings and afternoons see the highest concentration of posting, but don’t have much to show for themselves by way of engagement.
-Try a few early morning or late night Facebook posts to see if you can catch your followers outside of work.
+Experiment with late night Facebook posts to see if you can catch your followers outside of work.

-- Try posting on weekend evenings: Brands are seeing above-average engagement rates on Facebook on the weekends, especially when moving away from posting between 10 am – 4 pm.
+- Try posting on weekends: Brands are seeing above average engagement rates on Facebook on the weekends, especially in the evenings.

 Outside of this, the best times to post on Facebook are specific to your brand and the historical performance of your page.
 This information is found in your Facebook Page Insights.
 Once you select “posts” in the Insights section, you’ll find a breakdown chart that shows average post traffic throughout the day so you can find the optimal times to post.

 It’s not enough to use images in your social media post lineup.
-If you’re only using images and not video to convey the power of your brand on Facebook, then you’re missing out on a huge marketing opportunity.
+If you’re only using images and not video to convey the power of your brand on Facebook, then you’re missing out on a huge marketing opportunity — specifically with Reels.

-If you’re just developing your video strategy for Facebook in 2021, here are a few best practices to follow:
+If you’re just developing your video strategy for Facebook in 2023, here are a few more best practices to follow:

 - Create a short intro trailer for longer videos: Not everyone has minutes to figure out what you’re hoping to convey in your video before scrolling on.
 A short three- to five-second intro trailer that hooks your audience is the perfect way to keep them on the leash for the valuable content you’re looking to convey.